ojarsbuddy/bbo/bbo directing messages.md

 Consider confirming bids and cards: "Account" tab on the left --> "Settings" tab above --> "Confirm bids" switch flip to the right and/or "Confirm cards" switch flip to the right

-6 tables in the Limited Game -- your game now scores like a 23 table game!
+6 tables in the Limited Game -- your game now scores overalls like a 23 table game!

 We have a limited game starting soon; for those collecting masterpoints, there will be more masterpoints awarded today!